Machine learning with neural networks: Energy function

+in conjunction with the update rule $s_m' = {\rm sgn}(\sum_j w_{mj}s_j-\theta_m)$.
+Up to now we considered only one stored pattern, $p=1$.
+If we store more than one pattern [Hebb's rule \eqnref{C2S2HebbsRule}], the proof that (\ref{eq:H}) cannot increase under the McCulloch-Pitts dynamics works in the same way because no particular form of the weights $w_{ij}$ was assumed, only that they must be symmetric, and that the diagonal weights must not be negative.
+Therefore it follows in this case too that the minima of the energy function must correspond to attractors , as illustrated schematically in Figure \figref{C2S3EnergyMinima}.

-The state space of the network -- corresponding to all possible choices of $(S_1,\ldots S_N)$ -- is illustrated schematically by a single axis, the $x$-axis.
-But when $N$ is large, the state space is really very high dimensional.
+The configuration space of the network, corresponding to all possible choices of $\ve s= [s_1,\ldots s_N]^{\sf T}$, is drawn as a single axis, the $x$-axis.
+But when $N$ is large, the configuration space is really very high dimensional.

-Not all stored patterns are attractors.
-Our analysis of the cross-talk term showed this.
-If the cross-talk term causes errors for a certain stored pattern that is fed into the network, then this pattern is not located at a minimum of the energy function.
-Conversely there may be minima that do not correspond to stored patterns.
-Such states are referred to as {\em spurious states} .
-The network may converge to spurious states, this is undesirable but inevitable.
+However, some stored patterns may not be attractors when $p>1$.
+This follows from our analysis of the cross-talk term in Section \ref{sec:HN} .
+If the cross-talk term causes errors for a certain stored pattern, then this pattern is not located at a minimum of the energy function.
+Another way to see this is to combine Equations \eqnref{C2S2HebbsRule} and (\ref{eq:H}) to give:

-We now turn to an alternative derivation of Hebb's rule that uses the energy function.
-To keep things simple we assume $p=1$ at first.
-The idea is to write down an energy function that assumes a minimum at the stored pattern $\ve \xi^{(1)}$:

-This function is minimal when $S_i = \xi_i^{(1)}$ for all $i$ (and also when $S_i = -\xi_i^{(1)}$).
-You will see in a moment why the factor $1/(2N)$ is inserted.
-Now we evaluate the expression on the r.h.s.:

-This shows that the function $H$ has the same form as the energy function (\ref{eq:H}) for the Hopfield model, if we assign the weights $w_{ij}$ according to Hebb's rule (\ref{eq:HR}).
-Thus this argument provides an alternative motivation for this rule: we write down an energy function that has a minimum at the stored pattern $\ve \xi^{(1)}$.
-This ensures that this pattern is an attractor.
-Evaluating the function we see that it corresponds to choosing the weights according to Hebb's rule (\ref{eq:HR}).

-We know that this strategy can fail when $p>1$.
-How can this happen?
-For $p>1$ the analogue of Equation (\ref{eq:Halt}) is

-Here the patterns $\ve \xi^{(\nu)}$ are not necessarily minima of $H$, because a maximal value of $\,\big(\sum_{i=1}^NS_{i}\xi_i^{(\nu)}\big)^2$ may be compensated by terms stemming from other patterns.
-But one can hope that this happens rarely when $p$ is small (Section \ref{sec:HN}).
+While the energy function defined in Equation (\ref{eq:Halt}) has a minimum at $\ve x^{(1)}$, Equation (\ref{eq:Halt2}) need not have a minimum at $\ve x^{(1)}$ (or at any other stored pattern), because a maximal value of $\,\big(\sum_{i=1}^Ns_{i}x_i^{(1)}\big)^2$ may be compensated by terms stemming from other patterns.
+This happens rarely when $p$ is small (Section \ref{sec:HN}).